 One St. Jude Medical Drive

 St. Paul, MN 55117 USA

-In compliance with the Privacy Shield and Safe Harbor Principles, St. Jude Medical commits to resolve complaints about our collection or use of personal information.
-Individuals in the European Union with inquiries or complaints regarding our Privacy Shield compliance, or individuals in Switzerland with inquiries or complaints regarding our Safe Harbor compliance, should first contact St. Jude Medical, Inc. by sending the inquiry or complaint to:
+In compliance with the Privacy Shield Principles, St. Jude Medical commits to resolve complaints about our collection or use of personal information.
+Individuals in the European Union or Switzerland with inquiries or complaints regarding our Privacy Shield compliance should first contact St. Jude Medical, Inc. by sending the inquiry or complaint to: